 The board of trustees of NU reserves the right to alter the schedule of fees.
-All fees are payable each session in advance or by an authorized payment plan.
-Payments are to be made by check or money order payable to Niagara University.
+All fees are payable each semester by the initial due date or by an authorized payment plan.
+Payments can be made by credit card, cash, check, money order, or bank draft made payable to Niagara University.
 Banks will not accept personal checks drawn on foreign banks payable in U.S. funds.
-Bank drafts and money orders should be used in place of foreign currency and made payable in U.S. funds.

-Failure on the part of any student to settle any outstanding account in full may prevent that student from receiving academic credit, professional certificates, transcripts of records, recommendations, or any degree.
+Failure on the part of any student to settle any outstanding account in full may prevent that student from receiving, an official transcripts or diploma.